sefffal/Octofitter.jl/docs/src/index.md

 * Model stellar activity with Gaussian processes
 * Model stellar astrometric accerlation (Gaia-Hipparcos proper motion anomaly)
 * "De-orbiting": combine a sequence of images with orbital motion to detect planets
-* Sample directly from images and interferometric visibilities
+* Sample directly from images or interferometric visibilities
-* experimental support for transit data based on Transits.jl
+* Experimental support for transit data based on Transits.jl

 You can freely combine any of the above data types.
 Any and all combinations work together.